I enjoy helping people overcome personal and life challenges, so that they can make the most of their life.

-My personal experience of long term psychoanalytical therapy and my ongoing professional development also means that I have a good understanding of the in depth relating skills that are required to work with long standing and deeply seated issues.
+My personal experience of long term psychoanalytical therapy, my integrative training and my ongoing professional development also means that I have an in-depth understanding of the challenges of being human and the skills that are required to work with long standing and deeply rooted issues.

 I currently run a private practice where I offer face to face short-term and long-term therapy.
 Being bilingual, I can provide therapy in French as well as in English.
 I also have an interest in working therapeutically with groups and in using art/play to encourage self-expression.

-As well as private self-referrals, I also receive and accept referrals from EAP agencies and Insurance companies (Currently BUPA and Aviva).
+As well as private self-referrals, I receive and accept referrals from EAP agencies (Nuffield Health, Lyra Health, Iprs, Onebright) and Insurance companies (Currently BUPA and Aviva).

 As an accredited member of the BACP (British Association for Counselling and Psychotherapy), I am bound by its ethical framework and professional standards.
 As a professional practice, my work is supervised by a clinical supervisor and I attend regular professional courses, workshops and group supervision in order to continually support and enhance my practice.